-At the onset of the study, it was thought that spawning would be observed primarily in tributaries, particularly in Shitike Creek and Warm Springs River.
-An unexpectedly high percentage (60%) actually appeared to have spawned in the Deschutes River.
-However, no redds were documented or measured in the Deschutes River.
-Redds were observed in multiple years in Shitike and Beaver creeks, where Pacific lamprey spawned in water about one-third meter deep, which flowed near zero at the substrate and about one-half meter per second 60% up the water column.
+At the onset of the study, it was thought that spawning would be observed primarily in tributaries, particularly in Shitike Creek and the Warm Springs River.
+An unexpectedly high percentage (60%) actually appeared to have spawned in the Deschutes River; however, no redds were documented or measured.
+Redds were observed in multiple years in Shitike and Beaver creeks, where Pacific lamprey spawned in water about one-third meter deep, with flows near zero at the substrate and about one-half meter per second 60% in the upper water column.